Architecture

 Server-based architecture

-If you want to outsurce managing the server hosting, Idem can take care of that for you.
-In that case, Idem will communicate directly with a server hosting provider (ADD LINK) of your choice and request a server to be hosted for each match.
+If you want to outsource managing the server hosting, Idem can take care of that for you.
+In that case, Idem will communicate directly with a server hosting provider of your choice and request a server to be hosted for each match.
 Once we receive the server join info from the server hosting provider, we forward it to your backend so it can be shared with the game clients.

 The corresponding architecture looks like this:

-Server-based architecture with game server hosting via idem
+Server-based architecture with game server hosting via Idem

 You can learn all about implementing the server-based architecture here.